Welcome to your Louisville Metro Office of Resilience and Community Services and Neighborhood Place Appointment Scheduler

 Eligibility to apply for the Eviction Prevention Assistance Program includes:

-Households seeking utility assistance must have exhausted LIHEAP utility assistance benefits from the 2020 LIHEAP Summer Cooling Program if they fall within 60% of the state median guidelines.
-More information about LIHEAP can be found by calling 991-8391.
+Households seeking utility assistance must have exhausted LIHEAP utility assistance benefits when LIHEAP funds are available.
+The LIHEAP Fall Subsidy Phase will begin operations on November 2, 2020.
+More information about LIHEAP can be found by calling 991-8391 or online at louisvilleky.cascheduler.com.

 Eligibility for all programs is subject to program calendars, funding availability, appointment availability, and household income for the previous month for all household members.